vsouza/awesome-ios/README.md

  * [GTrack](https://github.com/gemr/GTrack) - Lightweight Objective-C wrapper around the Google Analytics for iOS SDK with some extra goodies.
  * [ARAnalytics](https://github.com/orta/ARAnalytics) - Analytics abstraction library offering a sane API for tracking events and user data.
  * [Segment](https://github.com/segmentio/analytics-ios) - The hassle-free way to integrate analytics into any iOS application.
- * [MOCA](https://mocaplatform.com/features) - Paid cross-platform analytics and proximity marketing platform.
+ * [MOCA Analytics](https://mocaplatform.com/features) - Paid cross-platform analytics backend.

 ### Payments
  * [Stripe](https://stripe.com) - Payment integration on your app with PAY.
 Suitable for people with low knowlege on Backend.